darul75/personal-blog/posts/2015/2015-07-06_immutableJS-overview.md

 // create a new map
 var myMap = Immutable.Map({});
-// add a value, note we play with immutable object, so keep in mind return and erase old one myMap = myMap.set('myMapKey', value);
+// add a value, note we play with immutable object, so keep in mind
+// to always return and erase old one
+// Example:
+// myMap = myMap.set('myMapKey', value);

 // we gonna update 'aka' attribute value from 'darul75' to 'darul' var newMyMap = myMap.update('myMapKey', (myMapValue) => {